wontothree/wontothree.github.io/_posts/paperreview/2024-10-13-aggressive-driving-with-model-predictive-path-integral-control.md

 In order to numerically approximate (3), there are two problems  that need to be addressed.

-1. We need to rerite the equation for sampling in discreate time.
+1. We need to rewrite the equation for sampling in discreate time.
-2. The expectation is with respect ot hte uncontrolled dynamics which in many cases is a very inefiicient ditribution to sample
+2. The expectation is with respect to the uncontrolled dynamics which in many cases is a very inefiicient ditribution to sample

 So we need a way to perform importance sampling with (3).